tiki-deprecated/integrations/admob/flutter/README.md

    .onAccept((_, __) => _initAdMob())
 ```

 4. Configure and initialize the TIKI SDK with your publishing ID from TIKI Console and your internal user ID.
-After the initilization is complete, call runApp to build the UI.
+After the initialization is complete, call runApp to build the UI.
 Use the following code snippet:

 ```
    await TikiSdk.config()